YeemBoi/ferries-frontend/README.md

 # BC Ferries Unofficial site

-This is a frontend to accompany for the bc-ferries-graphql backend.
+This is a frontend to accompany the [bc-ferries-graphql](https://github.com/YeemBoi/bc-ferries-graphql) backend.

 ## Nuxt info